Either/Or (Kierkegaard book): The First Love

-Kierkegaard has been writing against reading about love instead of discovering love.
-Scribe's play is 16 pages long and Kierkegaard writes a 50-page review of the book.
-He wrote against the practice of reading reviews instead of the actual books themselves.
+Kierkegaard attacks reading about love instead of discovering love.
+Scribe's play is 16 pages long leading Kierkegaard to write a 50-page review.
+He attacked the practice of reading reviews instead of the subject books.

-In his review he goes to the play himself and sees his lover at a play called First Love; for him this is a sign, like a four leaf clover, that she must be the one.
-But confusion sets in for the poor girl because of mistaken identity.
+He attends a performance and sees his lover at a play called First Love; for him this is a sign, like a four-leaf clover, that she must be the one.
+Confusion sets in for her because of mistaken identity.
 She is unable to make up her mind about love and says, "The first love is the true love, and one loves only once."
-But Kierkegaard says this is sophistry "because the category first, is at the same time a qualitative and a numerical category."
-Her first impression of love, when she was eight, has become decisive for her whole life.
-Now she can love only to a certain degree because she's comparing each new experience with the past experience.
+Kierkegaard rejects this as sophistry, "because the category first, is at the same time a qualitative and a numerical category."